BA Early Years Education and Care - 2 Years

 There is an emphasis on academic study and students will have an opportunity to focus on their research skills, including the opportunity to undertake a significant research project in their final year.
 This is an ideal course for those interested in developing their knowledge and understanding of the issues which impact on young children and their families.

-Within the degree there are also opportunities to undertake certificated courses such as the John Muir Award.
+Within the degree, there are also opportunities to undertake certificated courses such as the John Muir Award.
 There are several opportunities for visits, to listen to guest lectures from early years experts and professionals and for optional visits to other countries within Europe and further afield.
-Current students in the School of Early Years have gained confidence and valuable life experiences from such opportunities.
+Current students have gained confidence and valuable life experiences from such opportunities.
 All these experiences are designed so that students can develop a varied and impressive CV alongside their academic degree.

 The degree is designed to develop students’ research, evaluation and self-reflection skills so that they are well equipped to question and develop their own professional development.